nzamani/sap-nw-abap-trial-docker/README.md

     On Windows I suggest to install Git Bash as well (you'll be asked during the installation process).

     **Hint:** Installing git is actually not really needed.
-Alternatively, you could also copy/download this Dockerfile to your machine.
+Alternatively, you could also copy/download this Dockerfile etc. to your machine.

 1. Clone this repo